paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

 (7) The term “regulated substance” means—

-  (A) any substance defined in [section 9601(14) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9601/14&num=0&edition=prelim) (but not including any substance regulated as a hazardous waste under subchapter III of this chapter), and
+  (A) any substance defined in [section 9601(14) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9601/14&num=0&edition=prelim) (but not including any substance regulated as a hazardous waste under subchapter III), and

   (B) petroleum.